Contents of Article

 Not all of hard items would have to be removed for a chemical only bed bug treatment though.
 The only reason you would need to remove hard items for a bed bug treatment with chemical only would be if the items were in the way and causing clutter.
 Clutter is the enemy of pest control for any type of pest.

 There is no such thing as a bed bug treatment that does not require any preperations what so ever, unless the structure being treated is completely empty.
-If a company or individual conveys to you that they do not require prep for their bed bug treatment, they may be inexperienced or possibly just lying to you to get there sale.
-Even with a heat remediation only bed bug treatment fabrics should be removed at the very least from all drawers to allow the hot air to circulate through all areas.
+If a company or individual conveys to you that they do not require prep for their bed bug treatment, they may be inexperienced or possibly just lying to you to get a sale.
+Even with heat remediation only bed bug treatments fabrics should be removed at the very least from all drawers to allow the hot air to circulate through all areas.
 We do not condone heat only treatments for bed bugs.
 We suggest that a non-repellent chemical always be used to protect your family from reinfestation every 3 months.
 We have a free 90 day warranty that comes with our heat and chemical bed bug treatments and you can extend the warranty every 90 days for up to one year from your initial treatment day.
 All we have to do to extend your warranty another 90 days is apply the same non-repellent chemical that we applied for the initial treatment, again.
 Removing certain items and fabrics is essential to success for a bed bug treatment of any kind and the law requires facbrics to be removed from an area being treated when chemicals are used.

 Questions or to book an appointment with Dead Bug Walkin LLC call or text 918-710-7529.
 Our phones are answered by DBW bed bug specialists only.
 Our specialists can answer any question you could possibly throw at them!

 © 2020, Dead Bug Walkin’ LLC Bed Bug Heat Treatment Specialists and Pest Control.
-All rights reserved.GHTime Code(s): nc nc
+All rights reserved.GHTime Code(s): nc nc nc nc